-Being the perfect picture of paradise - azure water, colorful coral reefs, fine white sand and over water villas, Maldives is everyone's dream honeymoon destination.
+Being the perfect picture of paradise - azure water, colourful coral reefs, fine white sand and over water villas, Maldives is everyone's dream honeymoon destination.
 It's situated in the Indian Ocean, an archipelago that's made up of 26 atolls and some of the best diving sites in the world.

 |Both Cathay Pacific and Hong Kong Airlines operate direct flights to Male, however the late night arrival times almost always mean an overnight stay in the city if you need a seaplane to access your resort.
 Instead opt for the Maldives own 'Mega Maldives' international airline with 4 direct flights per week from Hong Kong.
 These flights land into Male early afternoon so make sure you secure a window seat to be able to see the wonderful view from above - this is what you come to the Maldives for!
 Welcome to Paradise!|

-After an hour's stop at the airport lounge, a short 5 minute drive by taxi takes you to the seaplane port.
+After an hour's stop at the airport lounge, a short 5-minute drive by taxi takes you to the seaplane port.
 During my time in the Maldives I stayed at Maalifushi by COMO, a stunning property located in the Thaa Atoll.

 |Once you arrive at the resort, it's a short walk down the wooden walkway to reception - keep an eye out for the resident black tip reef shark which circle in the shallow waters.
 Upon check in you are greeted with cold towels infused with COMO's signature 'Invigorate' scent of eucalyptus, geranium, lavender and peppermint and instantly feel relaxed, as if you had been in a spa all day rather than travelling!
 This calming aroma is found throughout the property.|